 Notes

-- You can substitute prawns for the shrimps in this recipe.
+- You can substitute prawns for the shrimp in this recipe.
 Depending on the size, the cooking times will vary and will be slightly more.

-- You can also use fresh or frozen (peeled and headless) shrimps.
+- You can also use fresh or frozen (peeled and headless) shrimp.

 - If you can't find Taro Root, you can substitute parsnips, turnips, or rutabaga.